 - Check prices & reviews: Agoda

-While there are many free things to do in Sydney, travelling in Sydney can get pretty expensive.
-But if you follow my three-day itinerary, you can visit most sites in just a few days.
+Solo travel in Sydney can be expensive.
+But there are many free things to do in Sydney solo to keep the budget low.
+And if you follow my 3-day Sydney itinerary, you can visit most sights in just three days and on a moderate budget.